 |FIN:9310||Corporate Financial Strategy||3|

 Admission decisions are based upon completed application materials, including academic performance and quality and quantity of work experience.
-Applicants must have an undergraduate cumulative g.p.a. of at least 2.75, or a graduate cumulative g.p.a. of at least 3.00 and a minimum of 18 months of full-time professional work experience after completion of their baccalaureate degree.
+Applicants must have an undergraduate cumulative g.p.a. of at least 2.75 or a graduate cumulative g.p.a. of at least 3.00, with at least 18 months of full-time professional work experience after completion of their baccalaureate degree.
 Applicants must be fully employed in a professional position to be considered.

 Applications are accepted throughout the year; admission is for summer, fall, or spring entry.